LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: LUDO

 We create the masked point clouds $P_i$ by removing patches for each point in the original point cloud $P$:

 Specifically, for every point in $P$, we generate a masked point cloud by removing the patch around that point.
-This process results in as many masked point clouds as there are points in $P$, with each masked point cloud missing a unique patch associated with the neighborhood of a different point.
+This process results in as many masked point clouds as there are points in $P$.

 We then infer dense output point clouds $S_i$ for each masked point cloud $P_i$:

 Finally, we can compute the similarity between $S_i$ and $S^\text{max}$.
 If $S_i$ and $S^\text{max}$ are labelled identically, the missing patch of points is not relevant for reconstruction.
 As a similarity measure $h$, we compute the fraction of points with matching labels.
 We can visualize the importance of a point $p_i$ through a heat-map colorization, where the scalar value of a point $p_i$ is the corresponding similarity value $h(S^\text{max}, S_i)$.
 The explainability values are affected by the radius $r$.
 In preliminary experiments, we found that setting the radius $r$ to $20\%$ of the longest side of the bounding box around the point cloud $P$ yielded good results.